writerben/awake-template/content/posts/rcsi-aptitude-test-practical-training.md

 * Experienced nurse working in St James's Hospital with attention to detail.
 * Completed ***MSc Nursing*** and ***MSc Health informatics.***

+**Other trainers**

+There are few other trainers, all are very experience nurses to nurse managers.